Be Positive: Plot

-A story about Hwan-dong (Do Kyung-soo), a film major who is preparing for his graduation project as a movie director.
+A story about Hwan-dong (Doh Kyung-soo), a film major who is preparing for his graduation project as a movie director.
 His script wins a grand prize, but he faces difficulty after difficulty while trying to finalize the film.
 He asks his ex-girlfriend Hye-jung (Chae Seo-jin) to play the main role in his production.
 She is understandably surprised at his bold request but in any case, she agrees.
 He completes his production with success.